 The university will enforce all state and local laws relative to the consumption of alcohol.
 Individuals and/or student organizations violating this policy are subject to all relevant penalties including referral to the university Office of Judicial Affairs.
 Please refer to the Student Code of Conduct for more information.

-- Promotional items provided by corporate sponsors, including sponsors from the alcohol beverage industry, must be approved in advance by the Office of Student Activities.
-For additional information on the appropriate use of the university's name and other marks, words, logos, and symbols, please see the Wright Way Policy 2304.1.
+- Promotional items provided by corporate sponsors, including sponsors from the alcohol beverage industry, must be approved in advance by the Office of Student Involvement and Leadership.
+See also: information on the appropriate use of University Marks, Words, Logos, and Symbols (University Policy 12020)